danb35/freenas-iocage-heimdall/README.md

 * JAIL_IP:  The IP address to assign the jail.
 You may optionally specify a netmask in CIDR notion.
 If none is specified, the default is /24.
 Values of less than 8 bits or more than 30 bits will also result in a 24-bit netmask.
 * DEFAULT_GW_IP:  The IP address of your default gateway.
 * POOL_PATH:  The path to your main data pool (e.g., `/mnt/tank`).
 The Caddyfile and Heimdall installation files (i.e., the web pages themselves) will be stored there, in $POOL_PATH/apps/heimdall.
 If you have more than one pool, choose the one you want to use for this purpose.
 * FILE:  Optional.
 The filename to download, which identifies the version of Heimdall to download.
-Default is 2.4.5.
+Default is 2.4.9.
 To check for a more recent release, see the [Heimdall release page](https://github.com/linuxserver/Heimdall/releases).
+As of this writing (2 April 2022), updates are very frequent; if a more recent version has been released, set this variable to the full file name of the download, e.g., `FILE="v2.5.1.tar.gz"`.
 * JAIL_NAME:  Optional.
 The name of the jail.
 If not given, will default to "heimdall".

 ## Post-install configuration